daaavidf/chessai/README.md

 - **Opponent Types**: Test your AI against various types of opponents:
   - **Random**: Random move selection.
   - **Material**: Opponent only considers material count (ignores positional advantage).
-  - **Basic**: Uses a basic evaluation of the board, considering both material and position.
+  - **V1 - Basic**: Uses a basic evaluation of the board, considering both material and position.
+V1 was benchmarked over 100 games (3 depth) against stockfish level 0 and had an estimated ELO of

 - **Parallel Processing**: Run multiple games simultaneously using Python's `multiprocessing` library for faster testing.